 Mechanical Engineering Technology: A course of study that prepares the students to use basic engineering principles and technical skills to design, develop, test, and troubleshoot projects involving mechanical systems.
-Includes instruction in principles of mechanics, applications to specific engineering systems, design testing procedures, prototype and operational testing and inspection procedures, manufacturing systemtesting procedures, test equipment operation and maintenance, computer applications, critical thinking, planning and problem solving, and oral and written communications.
+Includes instruction in principles of mechanics, applications to specific engineering systems, design testing procedures, prototype and operational testing and procedures, inspection manufacturing system-testing procedures, test equipment operation and maintenance, computer applications, critical thinking, planning and problem solving, and oral and written communications.
 Graduates of the curriculum will find employment opportunities in the manufacturing or service sectors of engineering technology.
 Engineering technicians may obtain professional certification by application to organizations such as ASQC, SME, and NICET.

-- ENG 111 Writing and Inquiry Credit Hours: 3 - COM 231 Public Speaking Credit Hours: 3 - OR ENG 112 Writing/Research in the Disciplines Credit Hours: 3 OR - ENG 114 Prof Research & Reporting Credit Hours: 3 OR - ENG 113 Literature-Based Research Credit Hours: 3
+- ENG 111 Writing and Inquiry Credit Hours: 3 - COM 231 Public Speaking Credit Hours: 3 .
+OR - ENG 112 Writing/Research in the Disciplines Credit Hours: 3 .
+OR - .
+ENG 114 - Prof Research & Reporting Credit Hours: 3 - ENG 113 Literature-Based Research Credit Hours: 3